Emerson, Manitoba: Emerson port of entry

 For many years, Emerson was among very few communities in Canada to have multiple border crossings.
 It was serviced by the current port of entry, originally designated as West Lynne, and the now-closed Emerson East port of entry opposite Noyes, Minnesota.
 In its original configuration, Highway 75 ended at the Emerson East crossing, the busier of the two crossings during the early and mid parts of the 20th century, where it continued south as U.S. Route 75.
-Travelers wishing to enter North Dakota turned south onto a short road leading to the border (later designated Highway 29) which continued into North Dakota as U.S. Route 81.
-The importance of the Emerson East crossing declined after Interstate 29 superseded U.S. 81 in 1957 and subsequent realignment of Highways 75 and 29 to serve the West Lynne-Pembina crossing.
+Travellers wishing to enter North Dakota turned south onto a short road leading to the border (later designated Highway 29) which continued into North Dakota as U.S. Route 81.
+The importance of the Emerson East crossing declined after Interstate 29 superseded U.S. 81 in 1957 and subsequent realignment of Highways 75 and 29 to serve the West Lynne–Pembina crossing.
 Dwindling use of the Emerson East port of entry prompted the Canadian government to close the border station in June 2003.
 The American government closed the Noyes port of entry three years later.

-South of Emerson, the Canadian National (CN) and Canadian Pacific (CP) Railways cross the border and are met, respectively, by the BNSF Railway and the Soo Line Railroad (CP's main U.S. subsidiary).
+South of Emerson, the Canadian National (CN) and Canadian Pacific Kansas City (CPKC) railways cross the border.
+The CN line meets the BNSF Railway, and CPKC continues along the former Soo Line Railroad.
 There are customs inspection facilities for both lines on either side of the border.

-With the passage of Donald Trump's Executive Order 13769 in 2017, Emerson has seen a large influx of immigrants walking across the border to apply for asylum.
-Many of them have found assistance with the Manitoba Interfaith Immigration Council.
-In 2018, Member of Parliament for the Liberal Party of Canada Pablo Rodriguez began a series of visits to immigrant communities, warning potential border crossers that those who do not qualify for refugee status could be returned to their countries of origin rather than the United States.A migrant family of four Indian nationals was found frozen to death in January 2022 on the northern side of the US-Canada border.
+After the passage of Donald Trump's Executive Order 13769 in 2017, Emerson saw a large influx of immigrants walking across the border to apply for asylum.
+Many of them found assistance with the Manitoba Interfaith Immigration Council.
+In 2018, Member of Parliament for the Liberal Party of Canada Pablo Rodriguez began a series of visits to immigrant communities, warning potential border crossers that those who do not qualify for refugee status could be returned to their countries of origin rather than the United States.
+A migrant family of four Indian nationals froze to death in January 2022 on the northern side of the US-Canada border.